A Gran Plan

-A Gran Plan is a 2012 English independent drama film written and directed by Sangeeta Nambiar, and produced by Prema Menon under the banner of Playacting Productions.
+A Gran Plan is a 2012 English-language Singaporean independent drama film written and directed by Sangeeta Nambiar, and produced by Prema Menon under the banner of Playacting Productions.
 It features veteran Indian actress Farida Jalal in the lead role.

 Plot

 The story of the film revolves around the lives of two individuals — Satvinder Kaur Bedi, a 68-year-old lady, and Oliver, her 10-year-old young boy neighbor.
 When they meet, they discover that both of them share some common problems regarding loneliness.
 Soon, they develop a strange but sensitive relationship which gains momentum over the period of time.
 The ways in which they overcome several hurdles in the form of age, language and culture, and finally communicate with each other to create an intimate long-lasting companionship forms the climax of the story.